 Results & Photos

-Make results, both past and future easy to find.
-Link up to all of the old race results, note the course record holders and at the top put a link to where the most recent race results will be posted.
+Make results, both past, and future easy to find.
+Link up to all of the old race results note the course record holders and at the top put a link to where the most recent race results will be posted.
 Have your upcoming results link on your website a few days prior to the race, so that once the timer post results that link will be live.
 You can also use this page to link up to any photos from race photographers.

 Establish a contact form, runners will have questions and you will want to be able to address their questions.
-I can tell you some FAQs will be can I run with a stroller and a dog, so address those questions on a seperate page to eliminate the possible question.
+I can tell you some FAQs will be can I run with a stroller and a dog, so address those questions on a separate page to eliminate the possible question.

-Putting together a great website, requires tinkering.
+Putting together a great website requires tinkering.
 If you get runners asking the same question over and over, be smart, address it on your website.
 I also am a proponent of establishing a blog and Facebook/Twitter page to continually communicate with your customers.
 This is your opportunity to brag about your race, recognize sponsors, show off your race t-shirt in advance, raffle prizes and give a shout out to any elite runners who might be running the race.
 After the race post photos and get people excited for the following year.